benelan/choroator/README.md

 ## Creating the CSV

-There are some example CSV files included in the package.
+There are some example CSV files included in the repo.
 If you wish to use your own data the format must be the same.

 CSV Format:
-* Header (first row):
+* __Header (first row):__
-Category,Units,Source (ie. Average Income,Dollars,data.gov)
+`Category,Units,Source` (ie. Average Income,Dollars,data.gov)
-* Data (the rest):
+* __Data (the rest):__
-State,Data (ie. California,53489)
+`State,Data` (ie. California,53489)

 It is okay if you don't have data for every state.
-Leaving out State rows in the CSV will be handled properly.
+Leaving out state rows in the CSV will be handled properly.

 ## The Python Scripts